grahamgilbert/Crypt-Server/docs/Docker.md

 # Using Docker

 ## Server Initialization
-This was last tested on Ubuntu 24.04 x86
+This was last tested on Ubuntu 24.04 x86.
+This process may need to be modified for older installations.
-Note: For this document, macadmins/crypt-server and crypt-server are used interchangeably. macadmins/crypt-server references the downloadedy option and crypt-server represents the local build option.

 ``` bash
 git clone https://github.com/grahamgilbert/Crypt-Server.git